kkrawczyk/HttpChecker/README.md

 ##Introduction

 Java application to checking website response status.
-It can format output in various ways (provided by OutputFormatters) so it can be used in example as Nagios plugin.
+It can format output in various ways (provided by OutputFormatters) so it can be used for example as Nagios plugin.

 ##Compiling and building jar package
 To compile sources you'll need installed java jdk 1.7 and maven2 on your system.